-In addition to the modules below, students must take another two option modules from a list of recommended modules.
+In addition to the modules below, students must take another optional module.

 In your third year, you will have the flexibility to develop a specialisation of your own through optional modules in both population and geography, and through your research project.
 The research project, or dissertation, gives you the opportunity to carry out a substantial piece of individual research on an area of population or geography of your choice.

 Students choose two population modules, two geography modules and one option from Geography, Social Sciences or elsewhere at the University.